 Ingrid Libman-DeGordon is an Associate Professor in the Pediatric Endocrinology and Diabetes Division at Children's Hospital of Pittsburgh.
-She obtained her MD at the Universidad Nacional de Rosario, Argentina and a Masters and PhD in Public Health at the University of Pittsburgh.
-Her scientific interests focus on the etiology, prevention and treatment of diabetes in childhood, with particular emphasis on the effect of obesity and insulin resistance in type 1 diabetes.
-In her free time, Dr. Libman enjoys spending time with her family and travelling.
+She obtained her MD at the Universidad Nacional de Rosario, Argentina and a Masters and PhD in Public Health at the prevention and treatment of diabetes in childhood, with particular emphasis on the effect of obesity and insulin resistance in type 1 diabetes.
+In her free time, Dr. Libman enjoys spending time with her family and traveling.